NavneetKishanS/NavneetKishanS/README.md

 I'm driven by curiosity and a passion for technology, constantly exploring various specializations within the industry.
 Adaptable and committed to maintaining high standards, I thrive in team environments and handle deadlines with ease, whether working independently or collaboratively.

 - 🌱 **Currently learning and enhancing skills in**:
+  - Java, Python, C#
-  - Java, Python, C#, Machine Learning
+  - Machine Learning
-  - HTML5, CSS, .NET Core & .NET Framework
-  - PowerShell, Shell Scripting, and more.
+  - Computer Vision
+  - and anything that catches my interest 💡
 - 💡 **Proficient in**:
   - Algorithms and Data Structures
   - Object-Oriented Programming